Erbenos/pcp-statsd-c/GSoC-proposal.md

 - To write documentation
 - Bounce period for any delays

-At this point documentation should be written, agent performace optimized and all programming finished so that the product is fully usable.
+At this point documentation should be written, agent performance optimized and all programming finished so that the product is fully usable.

 ## Feedback
 Please send feedback to my email address.